-The temperature and humidity control is divided into zones along the length of the oven, usually each control zone is between 8 m and 20 m long.
+The temperature and humidity control is divided into zones along the length of the tunnel oven, usually each control zone is between 8 m and 20 m long.
 This enables the temperature and humidity to be set and controlled throughout the baking process to optimise the conditions for the establishment of the biscuit structure, moisture content and colour as the dough pieces travel through the oven.

 The control of the humidity in the baking chamber and the removal of moisture from the dough pieces is accomplished by an extraction system in each zone.
 This consists of ducts which draw air and moisture from the baking chamber through a fan and expel the air through vertical flues (chimneys) to atmosphere.

 In some ovens this wet air removed from the baking chamber can be diverted either to the flue or back into the baking chamber.
-This provides moving air within the baking chamber which can aid heat transfer and contribute to even baking conditions across the width of the oven.
+This provides moving air within the baking chamber which can aid heat transfer and contribute to even baking conditions across the width of the tunnel oven.
 These systems are called “turbulence” systems and are mainly used on ovens which have relatively still air in the baking chamber, for example indirect radiant ovens and direct gas fired ovens.